 2. Don’t look solely at the headline interest rate on mortgage products.
 More and more mortgages now carry introductory fees, as well as Early Redemption Penalties.
 The combined effect of such extra fees will be to increase the interest rate over the mortgage term.

-3. Following the credit crunch, you will need to find a substantial deposit in order to secure the best mortgage rates.
-Although mortgage lending restrictions have eased somewhat over the past year (2012-13), you should ideally provide between 15% to 25% of the property purchase price.
+3. Since the credit crunch, you need to find a substantial deposit in order to secure the best mortgage rates.
+Although mortgage lending restrictions have eased somewhat over the past few years, you should ideally provide at least a 10% deposit.

 4. Mortgage lenders have never subjected applications to more scrutiny, following the sub-prime mortgage disaster of 2007-8.
 Make sure you can provide accurate, up-to-date limited company accounts and/or HMRC self assessment tax calculations.

 5. Check your credit record with one of the leading credit reference agencies (such as Experian or Equifax) before applying for a mortgage.
 Have you kept payments on outstanding credit accounts up-to-date, and do you appear on the Electoral Roll?

 For contractors thinking of buying a new property, there are a number of typical stages you can expect to pass through from securing a mortgage offer, to completing on your new home.

 - If you are considering a property purchase, you first need to find out how much you can borrow, and what mortgage offers are available.

 - Your should secure an ‘agreement in principle’ from your selected mortgage provider – either directly, or via you IFA.

 - Make an offer on your chosen property.

 - Once the sale price has been agreed between parties, you should instruct a solicitor.